Bensalem High School

 Credit: 1.0

 Finance will provide students with the exposure to learn how to manage their finances.
 Students will explore monetary topics pertaining to the creation, preservation, and growth of personal wealth.
 Whether pursuing that first job or attending college, all students will benefit from acquiring these skills.
 They will employ strategies to successfully budget, save, and manage their finances, while learning how to minimize exposure to risk.
 Topics to be discussed include: checking accounts and reconciliation, saving and investing options, stocks, bonds, mutual funds, budgeting, loan and credit options, credit cards, income and payroll taxes, housing options, and automobile costs.
-Other topics will be explored using EverFi, an online financial education learning platform.
+Other topics will be explored using platforms such as EverFi, an online financial education learning platform.
+This course may be used to fulfill the requirements for the third mathematics credit.

 Credit: 1.0

-This course introduces students to the various opportunities and careers that are associated with the hospitality and tourism industries.
-Students will develop successful and meaningful life skills in order plan a possible career in these fields.
-The content provides an introduction to the various components of the hospitality and tourism industry.
-Students receive an overview of the careers that encompass the management, marketing, and operations of restaurants and other food services, lodging, attractions, recreational events, and travel related services in hospitality and tourism, including travel sites nd the ability to book ground transportation, lodging, excursions, and flights.
+This course serves as an introduction to the diverse opportunities and careers within the hospitality and tourism industries.
+Students will cultivate valuable life skills essential for planning potential careers in these fields.
+The content offers insight into the various facets of the hospitality and tourism sector, providing an overview of careers involving the management, marketing, and operations of restaurants, food services, lodging, attractions, recreational events, and travel-related services.
+This includes familiarity with travel sites and the skills to book ground transportation, lodging, excursions, and flights.

 Credit: 1.0